Authored by the expert who managed and guided the team behind the Peru Property Pack

 What property types will appreciate the most in Peru in 2026?

-As of January 2026, mid-market apartments in high-demand commuting and amenity districts are expected to appreciate the most in Peru, followed by gated-community townhouses in family-oriented zones.
+As of early 2026, mid-size apartments (1 to 3 bedrooms) in high-demand Lima districts are expected to appreciate the most in Peru in 2026, followed closely by gated-community houses and townhouse-style formats in family-oriented peripheral zones.

 How will interest rates affect property prices in Peru in 2026?